AndrewCherabaev/yaep/README.md

 i can say i try to write yet another application does everything at all

 ## future plans
+in general, future plans is to add some useful (really useful) modules as much as possible

 - ~~move everuthing the app folder~~ new project root `app/`
 - [`express-laravel-router`](https://www.npmjs.com/package/express-laravel-router) for avesome [Laravel](https://laravel.com)-style routing
 - `passport.js` for auth